Pang78/passport/README.md

 - `POST /api/check-quality` - Check the quality of passport images
 - `POST /api/extract-pdf-passport` - Extract data from PDF passports

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Notes

-- The application uses client-side code for the UI and Vercel serverless functions for the API.
+- The application uses Express.js for the backend and React for the frontend.
 - All processing is done in memory and no data is persistently stored.
 - The maximum file size for uploads is 10MB.